Medicare Supplements

 Types of Medicare Supplement Plans

-There are several standardized Medicare Supplement plans available, each identified by a letter (Plan A, Plan B, Plan C, etc.).
-While the specific benefits can vary by plan, they are consistent across all states, meaning the coverage offered by Plan G in Texas will be the same as Plan G in California.
+While the specific benefits can vary by plan, they are consistent across all carriers, meaning the coverage offered by Plan G with Humana, will be the same as Plan G with United Healthcare.
 Here’s a brief overview of some popular Medigap plans:

 -